Houston Water Quality at a Glance

 Water Sources and Treatment

-• Surface Water: About 86% of Houston’s water supply comes from surface water sources: the Trinity River flowing into Lake Livingston, and the San Jacinto River feeding Lake Conroe and Lake Houston.
+• Surface Water: About 85% of Houston’s water supply comes from surface water sources: the Trinity River flowing into Lake Livingston, and the San Jacinto River feeding Lake Conroe and Lake Houston.

 Water Quality Monitoring

 • Regulatory Oversight: Houston’s water is monitored under the guidelines of the Safe Drinking Water Act, with the Texas Commission on Environmental Quality (TCEQ) providing state-level oversight.
+The city participates in EPA’s Unregulated Contaminant Monitoring Rule (UCMR5) testing for PFAS and other emerging contaminants.

 Emerging Concerns